-6. PG&E Administered Programs
+6. PG&E-Administered Pilot Programs

-VCE is considering participating in PG&E administered marginal rate programs that would employ a diversity of enabling technologies and provide different tiers of engagement.
-The potential program portfolio includes dynamic rate offerings for both residential and commercial/industrial customer classes.
+VCE will be participating in all of the PG&E administered marginal rate programs listed below.
+The pilots will employ a diversity of enabling technologies and provide different tiers of engagement.
+The program portfolio includes dynamic rate offerings for both residential and commercial/industrial customer classes.